spacemeshos/product/product_plan.md

 ### Releases Highlights

 1. Wallet-Only App Mode - Enables users to run the Spacemesh App and use all of its wallet features without running a Node on their computer.
+The app comminicates with a Spacemesh network http api gateway.

-2. Build and run from source code - Build go-spacemesh and the CLI-wallet from source code and use them to run a Node, get awards and execute transactions.
+2. Build go-spacemesh and a CLI wallet directly from source code and join the open testnet using them.

 3. Dashboard.
 Network status and data visualizations.

-4. Local Testnet.
+4. Run a local testnet on your computer using go-spacemesh full node and cli wallet.

-5. GPU Post generator.
+5. GPU Post generator and user-specified POST commitement size per node.

-6. Bug fixes and protocol updates.
+6. Bug fixes and consensus protocol updates.

 ---